pghvlaans/sbotools/man/sboinstall.1.md

 **-p\|\--compat32**

-Create a *compat32* package on multilib x86_64 systems.
+Create *compat32* packages for each item in the queue on multilib x86_64 systems.
 Any requested 64-bit only scripts are not queued, and 32-bit only scripts are built as-is.
+To request both *compat32* and normal scripts, run **sboinstall** without **\--compat32** and append *-compat32* to the script name, e.g. *libmodplug-compat32*.

 This requires the **compat32-tools** package by Eric Hameleers.
 Please note that this operation is not necessarily foolproof, and is